aws/eks-anywhere/docs/content/en/docs/getting-started/baremetal/bare-spec.md

 Modifying the labels associated with the control plane configuration will cause new nodes to be rolled out, replacing the existing nodes.

+#### controlPlaneConfiguration.upgradeRolloutStrategy
+Configuration parameters for upgrade strategy.

+#### controlPlaneConfiguration.upgradeRolloutStrategy.type
+Default: `RollingUpdate`

+Type of rollout strategy.
+Supported values: `RollingUpdate`,`InPlace`.

+>**_NOTE:_** The upgrade rollout strategy type must be the same for all control plane and worker nodes.

+#### controlPlaneConfiguration.upgradeRolloutStrategy.rollingUpdate
+Configuration parameters for customizing rolling upgrade behavior.

+>**_NOTE:_** The rolling update parameters can only be configured if `upgradeRolloutStrategy.type` is `RollingUpdate`.

+#### controlPlaneConfiguration.upgradeRolloutStrategy.rollingUpdate.maxSurge
+Default: 1

+This can not be 0 if maxUnavailable is 0.

+The maximum number of machines that can be scheduled above the desired number of machines.

+Example: When this is set to n, the new worker node group can be scaled up immediately by n when the rolling upgrade starts.
+Total number of machines in the cluster (old + new) never exceeds (desired number of machines + n).
+Once scale down happens and old machines are brought down, the new worker node group can be scaled up further ensuring that the total number of machines running at any time does not exceed the desired number of machines + n.

 ### controlPlaneConfiguration.skipLoadBalancerDeployment
 Optional field to skip deploying the control plane load balancer.
 Make sure your infrastructure can handle control plane load balancing when you set this field to true.
 In most cases, you should not set this field to true.